neeraj9/tivi/README.md

 tivi
 ======

-> A tiny VI clone.
+> A tiny VI like editor.

 Motivation
 ------------